Skip to content

 Start a new quote Go to your account

-[1] Correct as of September 2024.
+[1] Correct as of December 2024.

-Comparing moped and scooter insurance
+Comparing scooter and moped insurance

 Riding is a way of life.
 Whether you're a Lambretta or Vespa fan, we're here to help you get a great-value motorcycle insurance policy.

-The Mods subculture made scooters cool in the 60s and the two-wheeled phenomenon is still going strong.
+The Mods subculture made scooters cool in the sixties and the two-wheeled phenomenon is still going strong.
 In the UK, these 50cc bikes can be the perfect intro to driving at 16, or for beating the traffic on the morning commute.

 What is the difference between a moped and a scooter?